 Can you find each occurrence of it?
 How is this foundational truth at work in your life?

-If you still aren't sure where these expressions of the Great Commission are, then leave a comment or drop me a note via my contact page.
+If you still aren't sure where these expressions of the Great Commission are, then check this post out—What Do You Not Understand About "Go"?

 What's your view on these 5 foundational truths?

 This post is not intended to be a complete guide to the Christian faith, that would require much more attention.